danielaptoussaint-blip/Test/docs/INTAKE.md

 ## F. Marketing, content, brand

-42. Are you marketing the real estate company, the firm, both, or building a personal brand that feeds both?
+42. Are you marketing the real estate company, the firm, both, or building a personal brand that feeds both? **wE have a marketing director at DEcker Capital LLC and our own branding, for DEcker capital your job is to follow the branding, for the other entities you job is to be a marketing guru to come up with branding and strategy for both the real estate and accounting company (accounting services to be decided after you and I do a study)**
 43. Who is the audience you actually want — investors, sellers, small business owners, sponsors, brokers?
 44. Where do they pay attention — LinkedIn, email, in-person/conferences, referral only?
 45. What do you publish today, and how did it go?
 46. How often will you realistically publish, and are you willing to be on camera?